On this dayDec 10, 1960

 California College Football Players Barred from “Race Mixing” at Holiday Bowl in Florida

-On December 10, 1960, Black college football players from Humboldt State College in California were required to not mix with white people during their stay in Florida for the National Association of Intercollegiate Athletics (NAIA) National Championship Football Game.
+On December 10, 1960, Black college football players from California's Humboldt State College were banned from "mixing" with white people during their stay in Florida for the National Association of Intercollegiate Athletics (NAIA) National Championship Football Game.
 After an undefeated season, the racially integrated team earned the right to compete in the Holiday Bowl on December 10 in St. Petersburg, Florida, for the national title.
 However, segregated facilities forbade Humboldt State’s Black players from sleeping under the same roof as their white teammates.

 As in most cities across the South, St. Petersburg’s Jim Crow laws stringently defined and dominated all aspects of life from the major to the mundane.
 Segregation laws barred any “race mixing” in public hospitals, schools, transportation, and other public accommodations.
 Due to these policies, Black men, women and children experienced the daily humiliation of a system designed to maintain racial hierarchy and uphold white supremacy.

 Even in 1960, college football remained segregated throughout the South, largely because colleges and universities in the region remained segregated.
-Though the United States Supreme Court had struck down school segregation in its 1954 decision, Brown v Board of Education, southern lawmakers' defiant resistance to that decision greatly delayed implementation; by 1960, flagship state schools in Alabama and Mississippi had not yet allowed a Black student to enroll, and Southern white schools achieved all-white athletic competition by segregating themselves into all-white athletic conferences.
+Though the U.S. Supreme Court struck down school segregation in its 1954 decision, Brown v.
+Board of Education, Southern lawmakers' defiant resistance to that decision greatly delayed implementation; by 1960, flagship state schools in Alabama and Mississippi had not yet allowed a Black student to enroll, and Southern white schools achieved all-white athletic competition by segregating themselves into all-white athletic conferences.
 This meant that Black athletes living in the South were restricted to attending and playing for Historically Black Colleges and Universities in segregated conferences within the region, or relocating to play at integrated schools in the North and West.

 Integrated and segregated schools still met in competition when paired in bowl and national title games; and when they did, racial prejudice was pervasive.
 The all-white University of Alabama football team refused to play any integrated teams for years, until it accepted a bid in the 1959 Liberty Bowl against Penn State and lineman Charley Janerette became the first Black player to face the Crimson Tide (Penn State won, 7-0).
 Just one year later, the NAIA arranged a national title game to take place in Florida, and Humboldt State’s Black players received virtually no support from the athletic conference or their school administrators.